rerupp/rust_playground/weather/cli/README.md

 ### The `main` program

-The CLI mainline is responsible for getting the CLI implementation and parsing the command line arguments.
-Intialization of the runtime and execution of commands is now delegated to the `cli` module.
-It also will setup the logger to emit `INFO`, `DEBUG`, and `TRACE` level logging.
+The `main` program is responsible for bootstrapping the CLI and passing control to it.
+The `main` program  has been changed to return `ExitStatus` since it best describes the termination of a program.

 ### The `cli` Module

-The CLI is built on using the `clap` crate.
-In the previous version the commands were implemented using `#[derive(...)]` macros however I re-wrote the CLI using the program API.
-This allowed me to get rid of a lot of crap and facilitated separating arguments from implementation.
-I like the implementation patterns being used.
-For me reading the API implementing commands and arguments is a lot more consise than `#derive` on top of structures.
+The CLI is built on top of the `clap` crate using their program API.
+Originally I used `#derive` class attributes however it quickly got bloated and complex (read this as a lot of crap).
+I really like the program centric implementation patterns `clap` encourages and to me feels much more consise.

+Some differences from the last release is that `admin` commands have been moved into the CLI and is no longer a standalone program.
+After moving to the `clap` program API, encorporating the
+administration API into the main program made this pretty easy.

+The bootstrap of the CLI continues to include setting up a logger.
+The verbosity of the logger
+(`INFO`, `DEBUG`, or `TRACE`) can be changed via a command line argument.
+The default level is
+`WARN`.

- All of the sub-commands support producing report output in the form of plain text, `JSON`, or `CSV` formatted text.
+Most of the commands support producing report output in the form of plain text, `JSON`, or `CSV` formats.
+Command line arguments allow the reports to be saved to a file instead of being output
+to `stdout`.

+#### The `cli::admin` module

+The `admin` module contains the administration CLI commands.

+#### The `cli::reports` module

+The `reports` module contains the various reports avaliable to the CLI commands.
+Previously this was buried in the command implementation but was moved due to the TUI addition.

+#### The `cli::tui` module

+The `tui` module contains the terminal based UI application.
+This was one of the big additions in for the release.
+All of the non-admin commands have been incorporated into the TUI.
+The TUI is built on top of [terminal UI](../termui/README.md) library.

+The TUI main window consists of a menu bar with tabbed windows showing the locations, summary, or history reports.
+Only textual report output is available as of now.
+A weather data location can be added along with adding historical weather data.

+#### The `cli::user` module

+The `user` module contains the non-administration CLI commands.

+### The `weather` application.

-As with the `Python` implementation, the weather executable consists of subcommands to create various reports.
-If a subcommand is not entered a help overview is provided.
+The weather executable consists of various subcommands.
+If a subcommand is not entered, a help overview is provided.

 ```
 $ weather